djh00t/Leviathan/corpus/mermaid-js-documentation/docs/news/blog.md

 14 August 2023 · 4 mins

-Introducing Mermaid Chart’s new AI chatbot, a diagramming assistant that simplifies text-based diagram creation for everyone, from developers to educators, offering features to start, edit, and fix diagrams, and embodying our vision to make diagramming accessible, user-friendly, and fun.
+Introducing Mermaid Chart's new AI chatbot, a diagramming assistant that simplifies text-based diagram creation for everyone, from developers to educators, offering features to start, edit, and fix diagrams, and embodying our vision to make diagramming accessible, user-friendly, and fun.

 ## [Believe It or Not, You Still Need an Online UML Diagram Tool](https://www.mermaidchart.com/blog/posts/uml-diagram-tool/)